Work With Me

 Get the Book

-Amy's book is a collection of honest, humorous, and deeply personal essays about growing up, questioning expectations, and trying to make sense of her place in the world.
-From tense political debates at the dinner table to hiding out in the basement of an Austrian hostel, Amy reflects on the messy and meaningful process of becoming an adult.
+My book is a collection of honest, humorous (at least I hope so), and deeply personal essays about growing up, questioning expectations, and trying to make sense of my place in the world.
+From tense political debates at the dinner table to hiding out in the basement of an Austrian hostel, I reflect on the messy and meaningful process of becoming an adult.

 - Stories about love, family, travel, mortality, late-night existential spirals, and more